Configurable animated onboarding screen written programmatically in Swift for UIKit – inspired by the Apple Stocks app – with Insignia as an example.

 .package(url: "https://github.com/lascic/UIOnboarding.git", branch: "main")

-You can download them as a .zip file to run it on a physical device or simulator in Xcode.
+Clone the repo or download the demo projects as a .zip file to open and run them on a physical device or simulator in Xcode.

-Before building and running the project, make sure to set it up with your own provisioning profile.
+Before building and running the projects, make sure to set them up with your own provisioning profile.

 // In the view controller you're presenting